Feeling the Chill in Sapa

-We had a ‘Ho Chi Minh day’ when we went to the museum honouring the revered leader’s life.
-It was interesting and visually impressive, with some unexpected art installations here and there.
-We also visited his house on stilts, which is situated in a peaceful area, next to a lake behind the presidential palace.
+We also had a ‘Ho Chi Minh day’ when we went to the museum honouring the revered leader.
+It was, in fact, interesting and visually impressive, with some unexpected art installations here and there.
+Additionally, we visited his house on stilts, which is situated in a peaceful area, next to a lake behind the presidential palace.
 Apparently, ‘Uncle Ho’ refused to live in the presidential palace claiming that it belonged to the people.

 Full of Christmas Spirit